splitbrain/dokuwiki-plugin-dw2pdf/tpl/default/README.txt

   * ''@ID@'' -- The article's pageID
   * ''@PAGEURL@'' -- URL to the article
   * ''@UPDATE@'' -- Time of the last update of the article
-  * ''@QRCODE@'' -- QR code image pointing to the original page url
+  * ''@QRCODE@'' -- QR code image pointing to the original page url (requires an online generator, see config setting)

 ===== Styles =====

-Custom stylings can be provided in the following file:
+Custom stylings can be provided in the following file of your dw2pdf-template folder:

   * style.css